xnuter/perf-gauge/README.md

 Overview
 ========

 Benchmarking tool for network services.
-Currently, limited to HTTP only (H1 or H2, over TCP or TLS).
-However, it's easily extendable to other protocols.
+Currently supports HTTP (H1 or H2, over TCP or TLS) and HTTP/3 (over QUIC).
+It's easily extendable to other protocols.

 It works in the following modes: